magento/pwa-studio/pwa-devdocs/src/pagebuilder/custom-components/setup-component/index.md

 export { default } from './exampleQuote';
 ```

-## Component configuration
+## Step 2: Configure component

-Now it is time to connect your component files into the Page Builder component framework.
+ Configuring your component is about connecting your component to the Page Builder component framework.
 The framework provides a static config object (in `config.js`) that acts as a kind of registry of content types supported within PWA Studio.
 To include support for your custom content type component, you'll need to add an entry to the `config.js`:

 ![Component config file](PageBuilderConfigFile.png)

-Open the config.js file and `import` your configAggregator.
-For our ExampleQuote:
+Open the `config.js` file and `import` your `configAggregator`.
+The import statement for our ExampleQuote is shown here:

 ```js
 import exampleQuoteConfigAggregator from './ContentTypes/ExampleQuote/configAggregator';
 ```

 Add an entry that references your `configAggregator` and `component`, using the name of your content type as the `key`.
-For our `ExampleQuote`, the name of the Page Builder Quote content type is `example_quote`, so the entry for our Quote component (`ExampleQuote`) in the config file should look like this:
+For our `ExampleQuote`, the name of the Quote content type is `example_quote`, so the entry for our Quote component (`ExampleQuote`) in the config file looks like this:

 ```js
 example_quote: {